mtsmn/IoT/getting_started/getting-started-iot-large-scale-simulation.md

 1. Clone the *Lesson4* sample app GitHub repository.
 Use your favorit git tool to clone the following repository:
 https://github.ibm.com/wiotp-toolingdevx/lesson4
-In git, use the following command:
+In Git Shell, use the following command:
 ```bash
 $ git clone https://github.ibm.com/wiotp-toolingdevx/lesson4
 ```